Break Free From Narcissistic Abuse & Feel Like

 Still wondering if you have been scapegoated?
 Here’s the link to a popular and groundbreaking article I wrote on family scapegoating that will help you understand the signs and how to heal: 12 Steps to Healing From Being the Family Scapegoat

 If you have experienced any of these problems with scapegoating and narcissistic abuse, don’t give up!

-I’m Glynis Sherwood MEd, a certified counseling therapist based in Canada who works with people around the world by video.
+I’m Glynis Sherwood MEd, a counseling therapist and coach based in Canada who works with people around the world by video.
 I help people who have been scapegoated overcome the pain and move on to lead happier, more loving and successful lives – inside and out.

 You are not alone!